YasinSaltire/distributed-test-runner/readme.md

 Important - need to download jq (https://jqlang.github.io/jq/download/) and Git Bash if running on Windows (https://git-scm.com/download/win)

+The script assumes that the executable is called/has been renamed to jq.exe.
+The original name may have some suffix to denote the architecture it was compiled for.

+Once jq.exe (also in this repo) has been downloaded, move it to its permanent location and add the executable's parent directory to Path in Windows' environment variables.
+Once "installed" restart git bash and run ```jq --version```.
+If the version isn't printed jq hasn't

 Optionally create a .env file with a key value pair with key set as "machine_name".
 For logging purposes this will serve as a nickname to id the source machine